andrewrk/libsoundio/README.md

  0. Create a test for input stream overflow handling.
  0. Allow calling functions from outside the callbacks as long as they first call lock and then unlock when done.
- 0. use a documentation generator and host the docs somewhere
  0. add len arguments to APIs that have char *
     - replace strdup with `soundio_str_dupe`
  0. Support PulseAudio proplist properties for main context and streams